Mirror83/tic_tac_toe_flutter/README.md

 The board is represented as a 2D List of BoardTokens (see [lib/board.dart](./lib/board.dart)).
 The methods modify the board in-place.

 The CPU is done using the minimax algorithm.
 Since Tic-Tac-Toe is a simple game with around 9!
 (362,880) possible states, which is relatively few for a computer to go through, the CPU is impossible to beat.
-YOu can either draw with it or lose.
+You can either draw with it or lose.

 ### State management